draft

 |

-- (transitive, US) To conscript a person, force a person to serve in some capacity, especially in the military.
+- (transitive, US) To conscript (a person); to force (a person) to serve in some capacity, especially in the military.

 |